The Righteous BrothersFormed 1962. Disbanded 5 November 2003

 The Righteous Brothers Biography (Wikipedia)

 Hatfield and Medley had contrasting vocal ranges, which helped them to create a distinctive sound as a duet, but also strong vocal talent individually that allowed them to perform as soloists.
-Medley sang the low parts with his bass-baritone voice, with Hatfield taking the higher register vocals with his countertenor voice.
+Medley sang the low parts with his bass-baritone voice, with Hatfield taking the higher register vocals with his tenor voice.

-They had their first hit with the 1964 song "You've Lost That Lovin' Feelin'", produced by Phil Spector and often considered one of his finest works.
+They had their first major hit with the 1964 song "You've Lost That Lovin' Feelin'", produced by Phil Spector and often considered one of his finest works.
 Other notable hits include "Ebb Tide", "Soul and Inspiration", "Rock and Roll Heaven", and in particular, their version of "Unchained Melody".
 Both Hatfield and Medley also had for a time their own solo careers.
-In 2016, Medley reformed The Righteous Brothers with Bucky Heard and they continue to perform as a duo.
+In 2016, Medley re-formed The Righteous Brothers with Bucky Heard and they continue to perform as a duo.

 The Righteous Brothers Tracks